Ottaliam/LC-AI-revamp/README.md

 ## Key Featured Changes
 - Side Navigation
-    - Separates content clearly so user sees only what’s relevant
+    - Separates content clearly so user can navigate to relevant information
-- Clearified Terminology
+- Clarified Terminology
     - **Tooltips** on the page with definition and explanation
     - A **Glossary** page with definitions of terms
 - Interaction Form for specific worksheet
-    - Introduces the idea that users can tally their answers to assess their answers more quickly
+    - Introduces the idea that users can receive an automatic risk assessment without data collection

 ## File Structure